ericwastaken/macbook-battery-manager-wemo/README.md

 half-charged when you store it long term"), even going as far as recommending that the device battery be topped off to 50% at least every six months.
 See [Maximizing Battery Life and Lifespan](https://www.apple.com/batteries/maximizing-performance/).

-Search the web for keywords like "extending battery performance" will yeild countless results with extensive opinions.
+Search the web for keywords like "extending battery performance" will yield countless results with extensive opinions.

 Despite the above, Macbooks and macOS provide no mechanism to hold a notebook's charge at a certain percent when it is always connected to power.

-I've read of some people hacking the charge cable to achieve some charge blocking, but messing with a cable seemed like a bad idea to me, though I admit possibly managing battery by switching power on/off very frequently might be equally as bad (maybe worse)!
+I've read of some people hacking the charge cable to achieve some charge blocking, but messing with a cable seemed like a bad idea to me, though I admit possibly managing battery by switching power on/off very frequently might be equally as bad (likely worse)!

 Enter this command line utility: when running on a Macbook that is also plugged into a Wemo switch, this utility will monitor the notebook's charge and then either flip the Wemo switch on or off to maintain the desired charge +/- a tolerance.